 Lesotho and Lebanon could also bring a change in the region in the near future.
 I 2017, Lesotho started granting licenses for medical cannabis cultivation, and Lebanon is discussing medical cannabis legalization as we speak.

 The future of CBD in the African region remains unpredictable.
 The region has favorable climate conditions and long-term cannabis culture could drive a lot of wealth in the region.

 However, the highly unregulated laws, absence of scientific research, and the negative stigma around cannabis continues to slow any progress towards legalization in the region.

 If you live in Africa2, you should refrain from buying CBD products — however, this is likely to change in the next few years as places like South Africa continue to develop more relaxed laws to non-psychoactive hemp-based products.

-Currently, CBD is an illegal product in most countries unless given explicit medical exception.
+Currently, CBD is an illegal product in most countries unless given explicit medical exceptions.
 Buying the cannabinoid online could put you in trouble with the law.

 Buying it from the black market is even more dangerous.
 You would not only risk a hefty fine or jail time but also your well-being — no one regulates the safety and quality of CBD on the black market.

 If you live in South Africa, you can purchase CBD in a local pharmacy via prescription, or buy it from approved stores locally.

 Make sure the product’s content is within legal limits before you purchase it — which is 0.2% THC for South Africa.
 Pay extra attention if ordering from US-based companies, as the legal limit here is 0.3% instead.